Skip to contents

 • Estimates of the distributed lag functions are available in the summary object but are not printed in the console.
 See the help file for summary.bdlim4 for an example.

-The example do not use parallel implementation.
-If you have 4 cores available (most computers do), try using the parallel=TRUE option.
+The example in the package do not use parallel implementation.
+If you have 4 cores available, try using the parallel=TRUE option.